bob-fornal/work-notes/Cloud/AWS/CSAA/EC2--Instance-Storage.md

 * Create an EBS snapshot of the volume.
 * Encrypt the EBS snapshot (using copy).
-* Create new EBS Volume from the snapshot (the volume will also be encrypted).
+* Create a new EBS Volume from the snapshot (the volume will also be encrypted).
 * Attach the encrypted volume to the original instance.

 ## EFS Overview